alexbelgium/hassio-addons/birdnet-pi/README.md

 BIRDSONGS_FOLDER: folder to store birdsongs file # It should be an ssd if you want to avoid clogging of analysis MQTT_DISABLED : if true, disables automatic mqtt publishing.
 Only valid if there is a local broker already available
-LIVESTREAM_BOOT_ENABLED: start livestream from boot, or from settings
-SPECIES_CONVERTER_ENABLED: true/false. if enabled, will create a new setting in the birdnet options where you can specify birds to convert.
-It will convert on the fly the specie when detected
-PROCESSED_FOLDER_ENABLED : if enabled, you need to set in the birdnet.conf (or the setting of birdnet) the number of last wav files that will be saved in the temporary folder "/tmp/Processed" within the tmpfs (so no disk wear) in case you want to retrieve them.
+LIVESTREAM_BOOT_ENABLED: start livestream from boot, or from settings PROCESSED_FOLDER_ENABLED : if enabled, you need to set in the birdnet.conf (or the setting of birdnet) the number of last wav files that will be saved in the temporary folder "/tmp/Processed" within the tmpfs (so no disk wear) in case you want to retrieve them.
 This amount can be adapted from the addon options
 TZ: Etc/UTC specify a timezone to use, see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List
 pi_password: set the user password to access the web terminal